wjszxli/AiAllSupport/public/doc/use.md

 You can configure shortcuts by clicking on Settings → Shortcut Keys.

 ### Adjustable Chat Window

     1. Hover the mouse over the bottom-right corner to resize the window.
     2. Hover over the top of the window to drag and reposition it.
     3. Click the 📍 (pin icon) in the top-left to pin/unpin the window.

 ### Summary

-DeepSeekAllSupports is an efficient and user-friendly AI extension that supports multiple DeepSeek API providers, enabling users to integrate AI services effortlessly without complex configurations.
+AiAllSupport is an efficient and user-friendly AI extension that supports multiple DeepSeek API providers, enabling users to integrate AI services effortlessly without complex configurations.
 Whether it’s web content analysis, multi-turn conversations, code highlighting, or Markdown rendering, this extension delivers an exceptional experience.

 🚀 Try DeepSeek’s AI Now and Unlock More Possibilities!